 The affairs of the Company shall be under the management of the Board.

-The Board shall elect one of their members to act as Chairperson of meetings of the Board.
+The Chair, shall act as Chairperson of meetings of the Board.

+The Board may at its discretion choose one of their members to be appointed as Vice Chair.

+In the absence of the Chair, the Vice-Chair whom failing, the President may act as Chairperson of the Board and in the absence of the Vice Chair and the President or if neither is willing to act as Chairperson, the members of the Board present at the relevant meeting may appoint any one of their number to act as Chairperson for that meeting.

 In the event of a casual vacancy arising to a position on the Board, the Board may fill it by appointing a member who is willing to act as a Director but such Director shall hold office only to the next AGM at which time such Director shall, if they wish to continue to serve, be required either to be: (i) nominated in writing by a voting member to the Company Secretary at least 70 days before the AGM; or (ii) if endorsed by the outgoing Board, in accordance with Article 6.3, and be elected at such AGM in accordance with Article 6.5.
 The period of time in which such Director filed such casual vacancy shall not be counted towards their continuous term of office for the purpose of Article 6.6.